Biographies Characteristics Analysis

 11) Lack of control over teachers.

 Indeed, teachers have become service personnel rather than mentors.
-Their own children sit at electronic games for hours, do not read books, do not shine in schools - this is the teacher's idea of a normal child.
-She herself does not have enough stars from the sky, she studied at a very high school and there is no one to tell her that in this school, in the one she works, children at the age of 10 read Sherlock Holmes and Jules Verne indiscriminately.
-She herself has not read The Children of Captain Grant and is not able to read it to the end.
-She got hooked on pictures in the computer, forgets to check notebooks, forgets to announce about the Olympics - but she cooked a new presentation at powerpoint all night, there are photographs of bears and entertaining information that the bear sleeps in winter (for third graders).
-But she has ensured that the inscription appears smoothly.
+Their own children spend hours playing electronic games, don’t read books, don’t do well in school—this is the teacher’s idea of a normal child.
+She herself doesn’t have enough stars in the sky, she studied in a very high school and there is no one to point out to her that in this school, in the one she works for, children at the age of 10 were reading Sherlock Holmes and Jules Verne.
+She herself has not read “The Children of Captain Grant” and is not able to finish reading it.
+She is addicted to pictures on the computer, forgets to check her notebooks, forgets to announce about the Olympiads - but she spent the whole night preparing a new presentation in Powerpoint, there are photographs of bears and interesting information that the bear sleeps in winter (for third graders).
+But she made sure that the inscription appears smoothly.

 * * *